To report pollution in a stream, river or pond, contact the Environment Agency; please note, we don't deal with polluted watercourses.

 - lakes or ponds

-Ensuring your water is safe
+Ensuring your water supply is safe

 All private water supplies can pose a threat to health unless they are properly protected and treated.
-You may not be able to tell whether your water is safe as contamination may not show by the smell, taste or colour of the water.
+You may not be able to tell whether your water is safe as contamination may not show in the smell, taste or colour of the water.
 Unlike public supplies, many private supplies are not treated to remove contamination.

-- where is the source?
+- where the source is

-- is it treated in any way?
+- if it's treated in any way

-Keep your supply safe
+Keeping your water supply safe

-Register your supply with us
+Register your water supply with us

-Changing to a mains supply
+Changing to a mains water supply